-Place a tortilla in the hot oil, and cook it for about 10-15 seconds.
+Place a tortilla in the hot oil, and cook it for about 10 to 15 seconds.
 The oil should be barely sizzling.
 Flip it over and add 1/4 cup cheese down the center.
 The cheese will begin to melt.
-Cook it for about another 10 seconds and remove the tortilla from the pan and place on absorbent paper to absorb some of the oil.
+Cook the tortilla for about another 10 seconds and then remove it from the pan and place on absorbent paper to absorb some of the oil.
 Wrap one side over the cheese, and then the other side, so that the cheese is now rolled up inside of the tortilla.

 Continue until all tortillas have been cooked, adding more oil as necessary.